hapax/hapax.github.io/assets/chuzenji.md

 The town has other, less disquieting, familiars.
-Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering the trifold amenities of *omiyage* (souvenirs), teppenyaki restaurant, and hotel.
+Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering the threefold amenities of *omiyage* (souvenirs), teppenyaki, and hotel.
 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-The hotel is guarded by two incongruous figures: a stone toad and a wooden owl.
+The hotel is flanked by two incongruous figures: a stone toad and a wooden owl.

 <figure>